Many Chemistry applications are now available via Apps Anywhere and would not need be individually installed and licensed.

 Not: You will need to authenticate with your st-andrews email address and register for a PerkinElmer account to access the download page.

-You should automatically receive an email with your personal serials number(s), this may not be immediate.
+You should automatically receive an email with your personal serials number(s), this may take a while.

 The University has a site license for CrystalMaker/CrystalDiffract/SingleCrystal (Windows and Mac).
 IT Services encourage use via Apps AnyWhere, however the Mac version can be downloaded from here